Skip to main content

 Implementation of algebraic structures hierarchy (groups, rings, fields) in Smalltalk.
 Features modular arithmetic didactic tools, RSA encryption demonstration, and primality testing.
 A university course project exploring OOP design patterns.

-Double Dispatching
+Double Dispatching Completed

 Double Dispatch / Visitor Pattern UML diagram